Symmetry indicators and anomalous surface states of topological crystalline insulators

 The SGs $P\bar{4}$ (No.~81) and $I\bar{4}$ (No.~82) possess neither inversion nor mirror symmetry.
 Hence, the indicator $X_{\text{BS}}=\mathbb{Z}_2$ found in Ref.~\onlinecite{Po17} cannot by accounted for by the Fu-Kane parity formula \cite{Fu07} or the mirror Chern number \cite{Hsieh12}.
-Here, we propose a new index $\kappa_4$ in terms of the eigenvalues of four-fold rotoinversion $\bar{C}_4$ (the four-fold rotation followed by inversion) and show that the $\mathbb{Z}_2$ nontrivial phase is actually a strong TI.
+Here, we propose a new index $\kappa_4$ in terms of the eigenvalues of four-fold rotoinversion $S_4$ (the four-fold rotation followed by inversion) and show that the $\mathbb{Z}_2$ nontrivial phase is actually a strong TI.

-To introduce the invariant, we note that there are four momenta in the BZ invariant under $\bar{C}_4$, which we will denote by $K_4$; they are $(0,0,0)$, $(\pi,\pi,0)$, $(0,0,\pi)$ and $(\pi,\pi,\pi)$ for primitive lattice systems and $(0,0,0)$, $(0,0,2\pi)$, $(\pi,\pi,-\pi)$, and $(\pi,\pi,\pi)$ for body-centered systems.
-For spinful electrons, the four possible values of $\bar{C}_4$-eigenvalues are $e^{\frac{\alpha\pi}{4}i}$ ($\alpha=1,3,5,7$).
+To introduce the invariant, we note that there are four momenta in the BZ invariant under $S_4$, which we will denote by $K_4$; they are $(0,0,0)$, $(\pi,\pi,0)$, $(0,0,\pi)$ and $(\pi,\pi,\pi)$ for primitive lattice systems and $(0,0,0)$, $(0,0,2\pi)$, $(\pi,\pi,-\pi)$, and $(\pi,\pi,\pi)$ for body-centered systems.
+For spinful electrons, the four possible values of $S_4$-eigenvalues are $e^{\frac{\alpha\pi}{4}i}$ ($\alpha=1,3,5,7$).
 Let us denote by $n_K^\alpha$ the number of occupied bands with the eigenvalue $e^{\frac{\alpha\pi}{4}i}$ at momentum $K\in K_4$.

-The new $\mathbb{Z}$-valued index is (up to a pre-factor) the sum of the $\bar{C}_4$-eigenvalues of occupied bands over high-symmetry momentum in $K_4$ :
+The new $\mathbb{Z}$-valued index is (up to a pre-factor) the sum of the $S_4$-eigenvalues of occupied bands over the momenta in $K_4$ :

 This quantity is always an integer in the presence of TRS, and is stable modulo $2$ against the stacking of trivial bands.
+The stability can be proven in the same way as we did for $\kappa_1$ in the previous section, i.e., by listing up all $S_4$-eigenvalues of atomic insulators.
 As we show in Appendix~\ref{appk4n0}, $\kappa_4 \mod 2$ agrees with $\nu_0$.
 It is, however, still useful to distinguish $\kappa_4$ from $\nu_0$, as $\kappa_4$ conveys more information than $\nu_0$ in the presence of additional symmetries, as we will discuss in the next section.